swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 * For static or class properties, `subscript(typeSelf:)`, similar to the above but accepting a metatype parameter.
 * For global/local properties, or when the appropriate `subscript` mentioned above isn't provided by the delegate type, the `value` property would be used.

 The main challenge with this design is that it doesn't directly work when the enclosing type is a value type and the property is settable.
-In such cases, one would expect `self` to be passed `inout`, e.g.,
+In such cases, the parameter to the subscript would get a copy of the entire enclosing value, which would not allow mutation, On the other hand, one could try to pass `self` as `inout`, e.g.,

 ```swift
 public struct MyStruct {